 Recent events around the country have placed renewed focus on defending yourself, your family and your property.
 We’ve seen seemingly random acts spark widespread violent behavior that is painful to watch and difficult to comprehend.
 If you are a gun owner and carry concealed you’ve probably thought about what might happen if that kind of violence found you.

-Maybe you have thought about purchasing CCW insurance.
-You’ve decided that carrying a firearm or other weapon is the best way to defend yourself, your family or your property.
+You may have thought about purchasing CCW insurance.
+You’ve decided that carrying a firearm or other weapon is a prudent way to defend yourself, your family or your property.
 But have you ever considered what would happen if you actually had to use your firearm in a defensive situation?
 And what happens in the aftermath of that awful situation?

 However, we live in a culture of supercharged politics, ideological motives and pre-conceived notions of right and fairness.
 Many will assume a person who defends forcefully themselves is automatically in the wrong and seek to punish them for exercising their right to self-defense.
 And that is only the beginning.

 We live in a litigious society as well.
 There are armies of lawyers who make very good livings litigating the most minute of alleged civil wrongs.
 Imagine the fervor that the same lawyers will apply to matters of life and death.
 Criminal legal jeopardy would be your first hurdle to clear, civil lawsuits could certainly be close behind.

 I’ve heard many advocates of concealed carry and armed self-defense say, “It is better to be judged by twelve than carried by six”.
 I couldn’t agree more.
 You need to be aware that an act that happens in just a few seconds may take far longer than that resolve legally.
 The twelve “peers” judging you may not see things your way.